neuron-team/vscode-ipe/README.md

 This extension makes available several commands starting with `IPE:` to control the behaviour.

-To get started, run the `Show output pane` command.
-This will ask for the address and token of a running Jupyter notebook, so make sure you have this info ready.
+To get started, open a Python or R file and run the `Show output pane` command (or click the icon in the top right corner).
+You will have the choice to create a new notebook or use an existing one (this is for development only, not a production feature).

-To add a card, select some Python code and run the `Send code to output` command.
+To add a card, select some Python code and run the `Send code to output` command, or use the keyboard shortcut <kbd>alt</kbd>+<kbd>enter</kbd>.

 ## Requirements

-Note: this is for development only.
-It will be sorted before production.

-Have an instance of Jupyter running on localhost.

 * Install Jupyter: `pip install jupyter`
-* Run `jupyter notebook --no-browser`
-* Take note of the token, you will need to paste this into VS Code

 ## Release Notes

-### 1.0.0
+### 0.1.0

 Initial release